nt246/physalia-lcwgs/day_2/markdowns/01_filtering.md

 		chr:site	Use single site on chromosome: chr
 ```

+Let's build an ANGSD run.
+Note that arguments can be supplied in any order (the order presented here is arbitrary).

-First we need to define input and output files (please note that we do not run the following intermediate steps, as they are preceded with ```#```):
+Define input and output files (please note that we do not run the following intermediate steps, as they are preceded with ```#```):
 ```
 # angsd -b ALL.bams -out Results/ALL \
 ...
 ```
 We provide a list of bam files (with their full paths) with `-b`, while `-out` states the prefix for all output files that will be generated.

-Next we specify some basic filtering options.
+Next we specify some basic read filtering criteria.
-First we define filters based on aspects of read quality.
 ```
 # angsd -b ALL.bams -ref $REF -out Results/ALL \
 #        -uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1 -trim 0 -C 50 -baq 1 \
 ...
 ```
 These filters will retain only uniquely mapped reads (`uniqueOnly`) that map as a proper pair (`only_proper_pairs`) and are not tagged with a SAM flag above 255 (`remove_bads`).
-No bases are trimmed from the ends of reads `-trim 0` and we downgrading mapping and base qualities in problematic mapping regions (`-C` and `-baq`).
+No bases are trimmed from the ends of reads `-trim 0` and we downgrade mapping and base qualities in problematic mapping regions (`-C` and `-baq`).
 `-C INT` downgrades mapping quality when there are excessive mismatches based on sqrt((INT-q)/INT)*INT, while `-baq 1`
 adjusts base qualities around INDELS ([BAQ](https://academic.oup.com/bioinformatics/article/27/8/1157/227268?login=false)).

-Low mapping qualities as well as exceptionally low or high sequencing depth generally signal regions of the genome that are refractory
+Low map qualities as well as exceptionally low or high sequencing depth generally signal regions of the genome that are refractory
 to short read mapping and must be handled with care.
-In this scenario you may want to discard reads with low mapping quality or discard these sites
+In this scenario you may want to discard reads with low map quality (`minMapQ`) or discard these sites
 altogether to avoid erroneous inference.
-You may also want to remove bases with exceptionally low base quality as below.
+You may also want to remove bases with exceptionally low base quality with `minQ`.

 ```bash